You Can Come Home Again

 One night, Michael McCooey, the realtor representing a lovely older and tastefully updated home in Greenhaven opened the door and offered to come hang all my photographs himself if we signed the contract that night.
 I fell hard for the pitch, and Greenhaven.
 We didn’t buy that house, but we did buy one down the street that he represented and our agent, Marianna Glennon, liked as much as we did.

 We hadn’t even moved in yet when neighbors invited us to a party.

 We will undoubtedly miss the Greenwich house, which had all the bookshelves we needed, brand-new everything when we were done, and a path down to the Brunswick field, where the dog loved to chase much bigger dogs and hunt rabbits, and town.

 While moving is stressful, emotional, generally prompts marital discord, and rarely goes according to plan, this one went better than some.
-Carpet Trends delivered all my newly cleaned carpets before the movers arrived.
+Carpet Trends delivered all my newly cleaned carpets from this website before the movers arrived.
 York Antiques offered to bring the chandeliers I bought from them over and help the electrician hang them.

 Last week, our first night in the house, as we were sitting down on book cartons to enjoy a celebratory glass of wine, it rained hurricane hard, and I ended up swabbing the basement with one of our contractor Chris Fitzgerald’s crew late into the night.

 There may be books in boxes and photographs still not in albums for many moons to come in this sprawling 1928 Tudor, but a few rooms are actually ready for their closeup.
 We’re settling in and can honestly say there is no place like home.